EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-views.md

 nav_order: 4
 ---

-# Migrating views with Teleirk UI for Blazor
+# Migrating views with Telerik UI for Blazor

 With the application's core logic migrated, the views for the application will need to be rewritten for Blazor.
 In this section we'll use Telerik UI for Blazor to complete the application's views.
 Telerik UI for Blazor includes 100+ UI components, productivity tools, and customization features that shorten development cycles.